bhaanukaul/Spellbook/README.md

 ID  Description                   Contents                                Language  Tags 3   find process bound to a port  netstat -tulpn | egrep "<port number>"  bash      shell,networking
 ```

+## Advanced Usage

+How advanced do you really think this can get?